 The Chinese pet market continues to grow at rapid rates, in part due to these factors:

-- China’s pet legislation was updated and dog licensing fees were lowered from $285 (USD) per year to $42 (USD).
+- China’s pet legislation was updated and dog licensing fees were lowered from $285 (USD) per year to $35 (USD) in most suburban areas.

 - China has a low birth rate and a growing number of middle-class adults are choosing to spend money their pets.

-- Some reports indicate that the highest increase of pet ownership is with the elderly Chinese population.
+- Some reports indicate the highest increase of pet ownership is with the elderly Chinese population.
 However, geographically, most of the country's pet owners are in the eastern part of the country in urban areas.

 - Fish and other aquatic animals have long been revered in the Chinese culture.

 China is also becoming a pet trade show force.
 Pet Fair Asia, a pet trade show held each year in Shanghai, has grown steadily since its 1998 debut.
 It boasts over 700 vendors from 27 different countries selling and promoting their pet wares.

 India is another booming pet market in the world where mom and pop pet retail operations rule.
 Research reports indicate that Indian consumers have been slow to embrace commercial pet foods, opting to feed their pets homemade fare.

-Meanwhile, Euromonitor reports that this relative newcomer to the world pet market arena is expected to grow at a 10-15% annual rate in the coming years.
-It is projected to eventually become a leading supplier of pet products around the world.
+Meanwhile, Euromonitor reported this relative newcomer to the world pet market arena is growing at a rate of about 12% each year.
+India's total sales in pet care products reached $287.9 million in 2017 alone.
 Among the growing pet-related products and services in India are: